Policies

 STUDENTS WITH DISABILITIES

 Saint Mary’s College is committed to providing a supportive community environment for students with disabilities.
 We assist students who self-identify as persons with a disability and determine their eligibility for services.
-Through an interactive process of dialogue and documentation review, we will implement reasonable accommodations for equal access purposes.
+Through an interactive process of dialogue and documentation review, we will implement reasonable accommodations where there is a demonstrated need for equal access.
 Accommodations are considered and assigned on a case-by case basis.
+It should be noted that it must be the student who submits the request and that the student is responsible for ongoing communications with the ARO.

 We comply with the applicable provisions of the Americans with Disabilities Act of 1990 (ADAAA as amended) and Section 504 subpart E of the Rehabilitation Act of 1973.
 As defined by these Acts, an “individual with a disability” is any person who: